Distortions Caused by Lending Fee Retention

 Abstract

-Using newly-mandated disclosures, we show some fund managers retain a fraction of securities lending income by employing in-house lending agents.
-In a model with heterogeneous investors and endogenous delegation to mutual funds, we show some funds optimally engage in lending fee retention and, as a result, overweight high lending fee stocks that endogenously underperform.
-We find empirical evidence consistent with our model’s predictions: active mutual funds we identify as fee retainers invest more in high-fee stocks and underperform relative to both non-retaining and non-lending funds.
-We also show fee retention can explain the negative relation between lending fees and future fee-inclusive stock returns.
+Some mutual funds retain a fraction of securities lending income by employing in-house lending agents.
+In a model with heterogeneous investors and endogenous delegation to mutual funds, we show a subset of funds optimally engage in lending fee retention and, as a result, overweight high lending fee stocks that endogenously underperform.
+We find empirical evidence consistent with our model's predictions: active mutual funds we identify as fee retainers invest more in high-fee stocks and underperform relative to both non-retaining and non-lending funds.
+We also show fee retention helps explain the negative relation between lending fees and future fee-inclusive stock returns.

-Keywords: Share lending, short selling, mutual funds, ETFs, incentives, asset management
+Keywords: Share lending, short selling, mutual funds, incentives, asset management

 JEL Classification: G11, G12, G23